Dependent Care Assistance Program (DCAP)

 When you incur an eligible expense, submit a claim online, use the mobile app, or send a claim form by fax, mail, or email to request reimbursement.

-You can start submitting claims for reimbursement of eligible expenses as soon as the plan year begins, on January 1.
+You can start submitting claims for reimbursement of eligible expenses as soon as the plan year begins (January 1).
 However, you can only be reimbursed up to the dollar amount you have in your DCAP account at the time you request reimbursement.
-You may submit claims for services as often as you like, but not until after the services have been provided.
+Services must have been provided before you can request reimbursement.

 What is the deadline to spend my funds?